faciledictu/frontend-dev-memo/docs/browser/browser-workflow.md

 When a user enters a domain name in the browser input, the following sequence of events typically occurs.

-## 1. DNS Resolution
+## 1. DNS Lookup

 The browser first checks its cache to see if it has the IP address for the domain.
-If not, it sends a DNS query to a DNS server to resolve the domain name to an IP address.
+If not, it sends a DNS (Domain Name System) server to resolve the domain name (e.g., www.example.com) into an IP address, which identifies the server hosting the website.

-## 2. TCP Connection
+## 2. TCP/IP Connection

-Once the IP address is obtained, the browser initiates a TCP connection with the server at that IP address on the specified port (usually port 80 for HTTP or port 443 for HTTPS).
+The browser establishes a TCP (Transmission Control Protocol) connection with the server using the IP address.
+This involves a three-way handshake process to ensure a reliable connection.

-:::info TLS Handshake
+:::info

 The browser can request a secure connection and the server can provide its SSL/TLS certificate.

-If the certificate is valid, the browser and server agree on encryption algorithms and establish a secure encrypted connection.

-For secure connections, a TLS handshake occurs to establish a secure connection.
+If the certificate is valid, the browser and server agree on encryption algorithms and a TLS handshake occurs to establish a secure connection.
-This involves verifying the server's certificate and establishing an encrypted communication channel.

 :::

-## 3. HTTP or HTTPS Request
+## 3. HTTP/HTTPS Request

-The browser sends an HTTP request to the server, typically a GET request, asking for the content of the page.
+The browser sends an HTTP (Hypertext Transfer Protocol) or HTTPS (HTTP Secure) request to the server.
+The request includes details such as the HTTP method, headers, cookies, and other relevant information.
+If other data needes (such as images, scripts etc.), the browser sends additional requests later.

-## 5. Server Response
+### How Server Responses

+#### Processing

+The server processes the request, fetching the requested resource (e.g., an HTML page, image, or data) from its storage.

+### Response Sending

-The server processes the request and sends back an HTTP response (or encrypned HTTPS response), which includes the requested resources (HTML, CSS, JavaScript, images, etc.) and status information.
+The server sends an HTTP response back to the browser.
+The response includes a status code (e.g., 200 OK, 404 Not Found), headers, and the requested content (e.g., HTML, CSS, JavaScript, images).

-## 6. Rendering
+## 4. Rendering the Page

+The browser receives the response and begins to render the page.
+This involves several steps:

-The browser parses the HTML content, constructs the DOM (Document Object Model), and then fetches and processes any linked resources (like CSS, JavaScript, images).
+- **Parsing HTML.** The browser parses the HTML to construct the DOM (Document Object Model) tree.

-## 7. Rendering Engine

-The rendering engine applies CSS to the DOM, runs JavaScript, and constructs the render tree.

-## 8. Layout and Painting
+- **Parsing CSS.** CSS files are fetched and parsed to construct the CSSOM (CSS Object Model) tree.

+- **Combining DOM and CSSOM.** The DOM and CSSOM are combined to create the render tree, which represents the structure and styles of the page.

+- **JavaScript Execution.** JavaScript files are fetched and executed.
+  JavaScript can manipulate the DOM and CSSOM, dynamically updating the content and styles of the page.

-The render tree is used to perform layout calculations, determining the exact position and size of each element on the page.
-The browser then paints the content to the screen.
+- **Layout.** The browser calculates the layout of each element based on the render tree.

+- **Painting.** The browser paints the pixels to the screen, rendering the final visual representation of the page.

+## Additional Resources

+If the HTML includes references to additional resources (e.g., images, videos, fonts), the browser makes additional requests to fetch these resources and incorporates them into the page.

-## 9. User Interaction
+## User Interaction

-The browser continues to interact with the user, responding to events like clicks, scrolls, and input.
+Once the page is rendered, the browser handles user interactions (e.g., clicks, form submissions) and updates the page accordingly.

 If JavaScript or other actions modify the layout or style, the browser may need to reflow (recalculate layout) and repaint (update the display).